RobinLiu69/AfternoonBrainstorming/README.en.md

 [![Static Badge](https://img.shields.io/badge/lang-en-red)](https://github.com/RobinLiu69/AfternoonBrainstorming/blob/main/README.en.md)  [![Static Badge](https://img.shields.io/badge/lang-zh.tw-blue)](https://github.com/RobinLiu69/AfternoonBrainstorming/blob/main/README.md)

 ## Game Overview
-You will have 12 cards (constructed before the game starts).
+You will have 12 cards (Chose before the game starts).
 Each turn, you gain one attack opportunity (which can be saved for later).
 Use summoned minions or magic to gain an advantage.

 Each active minion on the field (not stunned) scores one point for its owner.
 The scores offset each other, and the first player to lead their opponent by 10 points wins the game.

 ## Before the Game
 ![Screenshot_20241007_214036](https://github.com/user-attachments/assets/2c5819b8-a59d-4ed5-9383-99700cbd5b8c)

-Construct your 12 cards.
+Choose your 12 cards.
 Each type of minion can be included up to twice, and each spell up to three times.

 The first player selects 6 cards, then passes the selection to the next player (use the **E** key for toggling).
 After both players select their 12 cards, the game starts.
 During selection, you can only see the opponent's first six cards.